-- To make the scones, preheat the oven to 450°F (230°C).
-Line the baking sheet with parchment paper, or silicone mat.
+- Preheat the oven to 425°F (220°C).
+Line a baking sheet with parchment paper, or silicone mat.

-- In a medium jug, beat the eggs, buttercream and milk.
-Reserve about 2 tablespoons of mixture.
+- In a medium cup, beat the eggs, buttercream and milk.
+Reserve about 2 tablespoons of mixture in a separate bowl.

 - In a mixing bowl with paddle attachment, mix together flour, sugar, baking powder and salt.

-- Add butter and mix until nice and smooth.
-(Tip: Thoroughly coating the flour with butter minimizes the formation of gluten creating tender and light scones.)
+- Then add butter and mix until nice and smooth.
+The mixture should resemble wet-sand texture.
+(TIP: Thoroughly coating the flour with butter minimizes the formation of gluten, creating tender and light scones.)

 - Add egg mixture and mix until just combined.
-The dough will be quite sticky, but don't worry.
+The dough will be quite sticky, but its totally normal.
 Transfer the dough onto well-floured surface.

-- With floured hands, knead the dough to smooth out the surface and flatten it into 1-inch thick disk.
+- With floured hands, knead the dough to smooth out the surface and roll it into 1-inch thick disk.
 Using 2-inch round cookie cutter, cut out as many scones as you can.

-- Gather the remaining dough and repeat the step #5, until all the dough is used.
+- Then gather the dough scraps and repeat the step #5, until all the dough is used.

-- Cool the scones on wire rack for 10 minutes.
-Serve warm or at room temperature with sweet whipped butter.
+- Cool the scones on wire rack.
+Serve warm or at room temperature with sweet whipped butter and jam.

-- To make the sweet whipped butter, beat the butter, heavy cream and honey in a mixing bowl with whisk attachment until nice and fluffy.
+- Whip the butter, heavy cream and honey with mixer until nice and fluffy.